ant-design/ant-design/docs/react/faq.en-US.md

 ### React.createElement: type should not be null, undefined, boolean, or number.
 It should be a string (for DOM elements) or a ReactClass (for composite components)

 Please make sure that you import `antd`'s components correctly.
-Read the corresponding documentation of the `antd`'s version which you use.
-And pay attention to typo.
+Read the corresponding documentation of the `antd`'s version which you use, and pay attention to typos.

 ### rm is not recognized as an internal or external command